top of page

 In a world where encryption can be mandated, broken, or backdoored, privacy must be structural.
 It must be designed so that even its creator cannot compromise it.

-That’s what SecureCrypt represents.
+That’s what SECURECRYPT represents.

 Not just encrypted communication.
 Untraceable, unidentifiable, unstoppable communication.